gshs-ornl/wbstats/README.md

 #> 4                            Sub-Saharan Africa
 ```

-Queries with multiple indicators return the data in a long data format
+Queries with multiple indicators return the data in a long data format by default

 ``` r
 library(wbstats)